SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

 can include ordinary Swift syntax, like ``if``  and ``for``, to handle conditional or repeated pieces of data.

-The code below defines a few types for drawing simple ASCII art:
+The code below defines a few types for drawing on a single line using stars and text.

 .. testcode:: result-builder